 Performance on pairwise alignments

-The performances of the newly created matrices are alike?] the previous results of the original Beagle work (2), with the new version of the BEAR matrix having a slightly worse performance than the original in terms of sequence SPS, this is probably due to the amount of heterogeneous data used (XX families against the old ..
+The performances of the newly created matrices are [alike?] the previous results of the original Beagle work (2), with the new version of the BEAR matrix having a slightly worse performance than the original in terms of sequence SPS, this is probably due to the amount of heterogeneous data used (XX families against the old ..
 17?, probably enriching the structural information at the expense of the sequence).
 Yet we strongly believe that a well-defined framework will bring benefits in the long run.
 The other matrices, as expected, have lower performances for two of the four datasets tested with respect to the standard BEAR, but still they provide correct alignments.

 Structural Trees